redisson/redisson/redisson-hibernate/README.md

 Implements Hibernate 2nd level Cache provider based on Redisson.
 Supports all Hibernate cache strategies: `READ_ONLY`, `NONSTRICT_READ_WRITE`, `READ_WRITE` and `TRANSACTIONAL`.
+It's recommended to use FST or Snappy as [codec](https://github.com/redisson/redisson/wiki/4.-data-serialization).

 Compatible with Hibernate 4.x, 5.x